bvrtu/se420/iue_course_rag_system/SETUP.md

 ### FAISS Installation

-FAISS is used as the vector database (more reliable than ChromaDB, no dependency conflicts).
+FAISS is used as the vector database (reliable and easy to install).
 If you encounter issues:
 - For CPU: `pip install faiss-cpu`
 - For GPU: `pip install faiss-gpu` (requires CUDA)